mvolkmann/blog/src/swift/CloudKit.md

 Values of fields with a type of "Asset" can be downloaded from here.

-To define a new record type:
+To create a new record of the selected record type:

 - Click the "+" after "Records".
 - Select "Create New Record".
-- In the area that appears on the right side, replace the default name and select a type.
+- In the area that appears on the right side, enter values for each of the fields.
+  Typically the fields under "Metadata" should not be modified.
+- Click the "Save" button.

-To create a new record:
+To update an existing record:

 - TODO

-To delete a record:
+To delete an existing record:

 - TODO